-Because travellers have moved online to find hotels, bringing the entire hotel distribution landscape with them.
-Without the right digital solutions, hotels won’t even be able to reach these digital travellers, let alone compete in the industry as it races into 2018 and into an irrevocably digital future.
+Because travelers have moved online to find hotels, bringing the entire hotel distribution landscape with them.
+Without the right digital solutions, hotels won’t even be able to reach these digital travelers, let alone compete in the industry as it races into 2018 and into an irrevocably digital future.

 Would you like to have insights delivered to your inbox?